The Christmas Tree (1969 film): Plot

-The story follows a Frenchman named Laurent and his son Pascal, who live somewhere in France.
-Along the way, the widower Laurent meets and falls for the beautiful Catherine, but also learns that his son is dying after witnessing the explosion of a plane with a nuclear device inside.
+The story follows a Frenchman named Laurent Ségur and his son Pascal, who live somewhere in France.
+Along the way, the widower Laurent meets and falls for the beautiful Catherine Graziani, but also learns that his son is dying after witnessing the explosion of a plane with a nuclear device inside.
 Finding this out, Laurent and Pascal have a string of adventures with Catherine along.